sor8sh/Computer-Vision/connected_components/README.md

 ## cc-1

-A program to detect a specific type of connected components
+A program to detect a specific type of connected components.

   - Input:<br><br>
 ![Stadium1](/connected_components/img/Stadium1.jpg)